Daily Email

 Isaiah 42:1-7; Psalm 29; Acts 10:34-48; Luke 3:15-22

 The readings show us the role that John the Baptist assumes as the forerunner of the Messiah.
-He is the one to prepare the people for the promised salvation that Jesus offers.
-John was a powerful figure who attracted many visitors from Jerusalem, and he had a sizable following, and he spoke with authority and conviction.
-It is not surprising that people expected that he might be the Promised One.
-He fit the mold of a radical prophet, and the Gospels show Jesus to be the stronger one, the one who backs away from honor, so that Jesus can take center stage.
-John teaches us how to gracefully exit the stage and retire from his central but supporting presence in salvation history.
+He prepared the people for the promised salvation that Jesus offers.
+John was a powerful figure who attracted many visitors from Jerusalem, and he had a sizable following across Israel.
+His words of authority and conviction led many people to expect that he might be the Promised One.
+He fit the mold of a radical prophet.
+The Gospels show Jesus to be the stronger one, and John backs away from honor so that Jesus can take center stage.
+John teaches us how to exit the stage gracefully and retire to his supporting presence in salvation history.

-John is a model for us in transitions.
-He can help us when we are in a position to retire from a successful career, to right-size from a larger house to a smaller one, to declutter our lives with accumulated possessions, or to move to a new location.
-We know people who resist and struggle to give up position, status, honor, or power.
-We often measure our importance by “what” we do or how meaningful we are to a profession.
-John knows that these changes will be difficult and some of the movements will have unanticipated bumps and bruises along the way – to one’s ego, to one’s self of self and identity, to one’s circle of relationships.
+John is a model for transitions.
+He can help us when we are in need of letting go a bit, whether it is to retire from a successful career, to right-size from a larger house to a smaller one, to declutter accumulated possessions, or to move to a new location.
+We know people who resist giving up position, status, honor, or power.
+We often measure our importance by “what” we do or how meaningful we are.
+John knows that we will struggle with these types of changes and that there will be unanticipated bumps and bruises along the way – to one’s ego, to one’s sense of self and identity, to one’s circle of relationships.
 John teaches us about humility, which means to know firmly who you are.
-By doing so, he receives the same grace that Jesus did.
+By moving off the stage, he was graced by God’s blessing.

-Jesus received affirmation and encouragement from the Holy Spirit when he prayed after he was baptized.
-He did not do anything to earn that praise from God, and he allowed God to validate his very self.
-This was a signal to those in his presence that he had special favor of God.
-John likewise received that affirmation, albeit in a different way, because he was validated by God for his crucial role in salvation history.
-His work and his identity were thanked by God, so that he could move to the sidelines in honor and dignity.
-He lived with integrity, and now he could step aside with nobility.
-He would still be meaning to the people, and his accomplished his purpose.
-Now, the time for Jesus had arrived.
+Jesus was affirmed and encouraged by the Holy Spirit after he was baptized.
+He did not do anything to earn that praise from God yet, and he willingly accepted God’s validation as energy for his new mission.
+This was a public signal that he had a special place with God.
+John also was affirmed, albeit in a different way, because he was thanked by God for his pivotal role in salvation history.
+He could now move nobly to the sidelines because he accomplished his purpose.
+The time for Jesus had arrived to step forward.

 This story gives us courage to live our life well.
 We each have special, unique roles to play in God’s world, and each function is important.
-We are to do our best without worrying about status, or honor, or success.
+We are to do our best without worrying about human status, or honor, or success.
 We simply must be fully who we are.
 We are good enough.
 We are better than good enough.
-We are beloved by God, and though we are at the center of our world, we are crucial parts of someone else’s world.
-We can know our place in God’s plan is secure, and we don’t have to prove anything.
-We can simply be more fully who we are.
+We are beloved by God, and we are crucial parts of someone else’s story, even if we do not know it.
+We can know our place in God’s esteem is secure, and we do not have to prove anything.
+Christ’s light shines through us more brightly when we simply are more humbly who we are.

-When Jesus was blessed after his baptism, his world opened up to him to proclaim God’s reign.
-This blessing signaled that his new work could begin.
+When Jesus was acknowledged as God’s beloved one, he went forward with great courage to proclaim God’s reign.
+This blessing signaled that his work could earnestly begin.
 Blessings often contain new missions.
-John the Baptist was blessed by God and then proclaimed a new ministry of supporting Jesus.
-When we are blessed, we are called to a new dignity and a new mission, and our identity continues to evolve.
-We are called not to a “what” but to a “how.”
-We are called to something new in each phase of life, and John experienced that when he decreased, Christ increased.
+John the Baptist’s blessing enabled him to prepare people to convert their hearts as Scripture demands.
+When we realize we are blessed, we are called to a new dignity and a new mission, and our identity continues to evolve.
+We are often called not to a “what” but to a “how.”
+We are called to be someone valuable for each new phase of life.
+John experienced a changed identity when he decreased because Christ increased.
 What is in store for us in our life’s transitions?
-Can we receive it with grace and ease?
+Can we receive them with grace and ease, and perhaps more trust?
 When we do so, the favor of God magnifies our souls, and Christ’s presence in us is seen more readily.
-Then, we realize we have achieved our true purpose.
+Then, we realize we are achieving our unique purpose.
+I hope you know that you are blessed by God, lovable to God, and each day Christ’s life begins in us anew

 Scripture for Daily Mass